You end a conversation with your ex-boyfriend and are left wondering, “where the hell did that come from?”.

 If you’re wondering why he’s being mean, his meanness might be coming from a place of lingering anger over the breakup.

-One reason why your ex-boyfriend is mean after the breakup could be that he’s in the anger stage; he’s taking his feelings out on someone who hurt him.
+One reason why your ex-boyfriend is mean after the breakup could be that he’s in the anger stage.

 If he feels hurt over the breakup, it’s cause for him to be angry because he might have accepted it at first and then gotten angry later on (proof that the stages really aren’t linear).

 This is especially true if he’s the one who initiated the breakup.

 He may have accepted it at the time when he was breaking up with you, but now that everything has come sinking in he might be angry for lots of reasons: